 There seem to be many stereotypes about Canada.
-Even the most experienced travelers aren’t sure much about Canada.
+But even the most experienced travelers aren’t sure how many of them are actually true.

-When people ask us about Canada, the topic of health care is often brought up.
-People often ask us about our identity and how we speak.
-We thought it would be a good idea to dispel any misconceptions we have about our homeland, The Great White North.
+When people ask us about Canada, the topic of healthcare is often brought up.
+Other times, people ask us about our identity and how we speak.
+We thought it would be a good idea to clear any misconceptions you may have about our homeland, The Great White North.

-Here are some top Canadian stereotypes that have been debunked or authenticated.
+Here are some top Canadian stereotypes that are either 100% true or completely false.

-1. Canadians are Out and About Like Oot and Aboot
+1. Canadians Say Out and About Like Oot and Aboot

-Canada enjoys a very hot summer, contrary to popular belief.
-Canada has four seasons.
-It is usually only freezing in the winter months of November to March for most parts.
+Contrary to popular belief, Canada enjoys a very hot summer.
+And yes, it has all four seasons.
+It is usually only freezing in the winter months, from November to March.

-Our temperatures regularly exceed 30o Celcius (86° Fahrenheit), and we have even reached 40 Celcius with humidity.
+Temperatures regularly exceed 30° Celcius (86° Fahrenheit), and we have even reached 40° Celcius with humidity.
 Our air conditioners are turned up like in warmer tropical countries when we have heat alerts.
-British Columbia’s temperatures hit 46 degrees Celcius this year!
-(114 F)
+British Columbia’s temperatures hit 46 degrees Celcius (114° F) this year!

-Canada can get unbearably hot.
+So, as you can see, Canada can get unbearably hot.
 Even the Arctic gets hot in summer!
-Another one of the Canadian Stereotypes, which is false.
+Another one of the Canadian stereotypes that are false.